 Edwards signs $700M Louisiana roadwork bill paid by BP money

-BATON ROUGE, La.
-(AP) - Gov. John Bel Edwards has signed one of the last outstanding bills from the legislative session, steering $700 million in oil spill recovery money to road, bridge and port projects.
+BATON ROUGE (AP) - Gov. John Bel Edwards has signed one of the last outstanding bills from the legislative session, steering $700 million in oil spill recovery money to road, bridge and port projects.

 More News